historical background of grayton beach

 One of the notable developments in infrastructure was the construction of Highway 98, which improved access to and from Grayton Beach.
 This highway serves as a major route connecting the village to neighboring areas, facilitating the movement of residents and visitors.
 Additionally, the construction of the Highway 331 bridge and the Intracoastal Waterway further enhanced connectivity and accessibility in the region.

-See also Grayton Beach Hotels
+See also Grayton Beach Nightlife

 In the 1940s, the Choctawhatchee Electric Cooperative brought electricity to Grayton Beach, transforming the lives of its residents.
 The availability of electricity enabled the establishment of businesses, improved living conditions, and supported the growth of the community.